Buttons #

 Button definition file #

-Here is a simple example of a button definition file.
-Lines that start with “#” are comments.
+Below is a simple example of a button definition file.
+A line that starts with “#” is a comment.

 #### BUTTON0.txt